 Your insurance company cannot raise your insurance premium if you were not at fault for a crash.

-Your Pennsylvania accident lawyer must make sure that both your insurance company and the other party’s company pay the benefits that they are responsible for.
-Your lawyer should also make sure that your insurance premiums do not go up if you weren’t at fault for your crash.
+Your Pennsylvania car wreck lawyer must make sure that both your insurance company and the other party’s company pay the benefits that they are responsible for.
+Your attorney should also make sure that your insurance premiums do not go up if you weren’t at fault for your crash.

 Limited and Full Tort Insurance